craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

 To upgrade your current CrafterCMS install:

 #.
 Go to your ``bin/upgrade`` folder
 #.
-Run the ``start-upgrade`` script.
-The ``start-upgrade`` script downloads the CrafterCMS binary archive version you would like to upgrade to.
+Run the ``start-upgrade.sh`` script.
+The ``start-upgrade.sh`` script downloads the CrafterCMS binary archive version you would like to upgrade to.
 This will create a script ``upgrade.sh`` in ``{Crafter-CMS-install-directory}/temp/upgrade``.
 #.
 Go to ``{Crafter-CMS-install-directory}/temp/upgrade`` and run the ``upgrade.sh`` script
 #.
 Go to ``{Crafter-CMS-install-directory}/bin/upgrade`` and run the ``post-upgrade.sh`` script

       .. note::
-         CrafterCMS 4.0.0 requires Java JDK 11.
-When upgrading to CrafterCMS version 4.0.0 from a 3.1.x version, remember to switch your JAVA_HOME environment variable to point to Java JDK 11 before running the ``post-upgrade`` script
+         When upgrading your CrafterCMS version, remember to check the release notes in case the version you are upgrading to uses a different Java JDK version than your current install.
+Remember to switch your JAVA_HOME environment variable to point to the new Java JDK version required before running the ``post-upgrade.sh`` script

 #.
 Delete the``{Crafter-CMS-install-directory}/temp/upgrade`` once your upgrade has been completed successfully